Puberty and Sexuality Education for Autistic Youth, Part 1: Sexual Health Education at Home and in Schools

 June 18, 2024

 This month’s Conversation About Autism focuses on experiences with puberty and sexual health education.
 We asked Brett Niessen, senior health educator, University of Washington adjunct faculty and private consultant, to share his expertise and resources for helping children and youth with intellectual and developmental disabilities learn about their bodies; relationships; appropriate behaviors in private and public; and sexuality.
 Part 1 is about sexual health education.
-Part 2 of this series will address the topic of sexual assault and abuse.
+Part 2 of this series addresses the topic of sexual assault and abuse.

 First, a little about me.
 I’m a health educator at Seattle Children’s Hospital, and I work closely with the Autism Center.
 That means I help them with written materials, classes, videos and web content so information about conditions or treatments is easy for people to read and understand.
 I also teach a graduate-level public health class at the University of Washington.
 And as a private consultant, I train teachers on how best to teach sexual health education, especially that’s inclusive of kids with disabilities, who are neurodiverse or who are LGBTQ+.
 I have specialized in this area for the past 20 years.